+'''

-SAVE, SEQUENCE=string, string, FILE=filename, BEAM=logical, BARE=logical, MAD8=logical, NOEXPR=logical, NEWNAME=string;
+SAVE, SEQUENCE=string, string, FILE=filename,

+BEAM=logical, BARE=logical, MAD8=logical,

+NEWNAME=string;

+'''

 SEQUENCE lists the sequences to be saved, separated by commas.
 This attribute is optional and when omitted, all known sequences are saved.
 However, because of internal inconsistencies that can result in spurious entries in the output file, the user is strongly advised to always provide explicitly the names of sequences to be saved.
 FILE the filename of the output file.
-(Default: "save")

-BEAM an optional flag to specify that all beams linked to the specified sequences are saved at the top of the output file.
+(Default: "save") BEAM an optional flag to specify that all beams linked to the specified sequences are saved at the top of the output file.
 BARE an optional flag to save only the sequence without the element definitions nor beam information.
 This allows to re-read in a sequence with might otherwise create a stop of the program.
 This is particularly useful to turn a line into a sequence in order to further edit it with SEQEDIT.

-MAD8 an optional flag to request that the sequences should be saved using MAD-8 input format.
+MAD8 an optional flag to request that the sequences should be saved using $\tt MAD-8$ input format.
+NEWNAME provides a name for the saved sequence, overriding the original name. (see EXTRACT above)

-NOEXPR an optional flag to save values of expressions instead of the expressions themselves: the expressions in commands and variables are expanded and evaluated before saving.
-This option must be used with care because the exported values were not deeply checked and the code that writes variables and commands is widely spread in the internal structure.

-This option does not apply only for the saving of sequences in MAD-8 format.

-NEWNAME provides a name for the saved sequence, overriding the original name. (see

-EXTRACT above)

 Any number of SELECT, FLAG=save, ... commands may precede the SAVE command.
 In that case, the names of elements, variables, and sequences must match the pattern(s) if given, and in addition the elements must be of the class(es) specified.
+See here for a SAVE with SELECT example.